ait-aecid/logdata-anomaly-miner/docs/CONFIGURATION.rst

 This class creates events if event or value occurrence counts are outliers in PCA space.

-* **target_path_list** parser paths of values to be analyzed.
+* **paths** parser paths of values to be analyzed.
 Multiple paths mean that values are analyzed as separate dimensions.
 When no paths are specified, the events given by the full path list are analyzed (list of strings).
 * **window_size** the length of the time window for counting in seconds (float, defaults to 600 seconds).
 * **min_anomaly_score** the minimum computed outlier score for reporting anomalies.
 Scores are scaled by training data, i.e., reasonable minimum scores are > 1 to detect outliers with respect to currently trained PCA matrix (float, defaults to 1.1).
 * **min_variance** the minimum variance covered by the principal components (float in range [0, 1], defaults to 0.98).